-Our group uses Drosophila and its powerful genetics on two main axes of research focusing on:
+Our group uses Drosophila and its powerful genetics on three main axes of research focusing on:

 - Drosophila immunity

 - Science, Society and Narcissism

 Insects possess efficient mechanisms for detecting and neutralizing microbial infections.
 The application of Drosophila genetics to deciphering these mechanisms has generated insights into insect immunity and uncovered similarities with mammalian innate immune responses.
 Our research focuses on understanding mechanisms of microbial infection and corresponding host defense responses in Drosophila using genetic and genomic approaches.
 Our group employs genetic screens to identify novel factors regulating the immune response of Drosophila.
 These studies extend our understanding of how the Toll and ImdNF-kB pathways activate antimicrobial defense, as well as how the host recognizes and distinguishes between different microbial pathogens.
 We are also analyzing the strategies used by entomopathogenic bacteria to subvert the Drosophila innate immune system and have a long-standing interest in the gut immune response.